 Purple Pansy

-Ranging from a darker purple to a lighter violet color, the pansy is another popular and attractive flower.
+Ranging from a darker purple to a lighter violet color.
+The pansy is another popular and attractive flower.

 Purple Coral Pea